niklas1347/Overview_nudgedClimateSimulations/README.md

 A variety of different atmospheric, land and ocean related variabels are saved at hourly and daily time scales.
 A full overview is provided at GoogleExcels for the [weak, Long Nudged](https://docs.google.com/spreadsheets/d/1utW34DZOlmuqFNoeF0Q2V2o1Wkc4DvcV/edit?rtpof=true&sd=true&gid=413063172#gid=413063172), [weak, Short Nudged](https://docs.google.com/spreadsheets/d/18pUk3eRy8YrR24MA9dO-PGjBhRTT3NQG/edit?usp=sharing&ouid=108604764774415117536&rtpof=true&sd=true) in the second sheet ("Data_Description").

 #### Access the data:
 A DKRZ account is mandatory to access the data.
 A full overview of the specific locations is provided at GoogleExcels for the [weak, Long Nudged](https://docs.google.com/spreadsheets/d/1utW34DZOlmuqFNoeF0Q2V2o1Wkc4DvcV/edit?rtpof=true&sd=true&gid=413063172#gid=413063172), [weak, Short Nudged](https://docs.google.com/spreadsheets/d/18pUk3eRy8YrR24MA9dO-PGjBhRTT3NQG/edit?usp=sharing&ouid=108604764774415117536&rtpof=true&sd=true) in the first sheet ("Exp_list").
 The datetime of some of the data needs to be shifted to the given time periods given in the documents.
-To combine the n2014 and n2017 data it is recommended to use 01/2014-12/2017 from n2014 and 01/2018-12/2024 from n2017, to allow a year of spin-up.
+To combine the n2014 and n2017 data for the weakly nudged runs it is recommended to use 01/2014-12/2017 from n2014 and 01/2018-12/2024 from n2017, to allow a year of spin-up.
 The variabels can represent instantaneous and accumulated values.
 A detailed overview about the specific variables is provided in [this guide](https://www.cen.uni-hamburg.de/en/icdc/data/atmosphere/docs-atmo/echam6-userguide.pdf).

 ## CESM2
 Q:
 - what is the NUDGING TIME???
+- There is no data on a hourly timescale right?

 In summary, atmospheric grid-point nudging to ERA5 meridional and zonal winds was applied down to 700 hPa using a standard relaxation procedure at 3‑hourly intervals, while allowing the planetary boundary layer to evolve freely.
 In addition, sea surface temperatures were prescribed to observed and counterfactual values to ensure a physically plausible representation in the climate model.
 Counterfactual SSTs were estimated using a pattern filtering method [Wills et al. (2020)](https://doi.org/10.1175/JCLI-D-19-0855.1).